The role of an artist

 With all of these vastly different sparks of inspiration, what is the role of an artist?
 Is the role of an artist who seeks beauty and an aesthetic end result any different than that of one who looks to make a statement of political or intellectual value?

 Art has had many different purposes throughout history.
 How has the role of the modern day artist changed?

 In the Ancient World, the classical artist was actually a labourer.
 Painters, sculptors and craftsman were labelled as artisans.
-They would inherit their trade from their father, professions were hereditary meaning that art was not a choice but an inheritance.
-Artisans practised technical excellence but there was no formal training and artistic expression was not encouraged.
+They would take over the trade from their father—meaning art professions were not a choice but an inheritance.
+Artisans practised technical excellence, but there was no formal training and artistic expression was not encouraged.

 By the turn of the 20th century, society artists were painting highly complimentary portraits that portrayed wealth, beauty and good taste.
 The artist’s role was to beautify the subject of each painting, making them appear more attractive, thinner, paler and more beautiful.
 These artists were making society seem more appealing, as well as beautifying individuals in a similar manner as Hollywood and the paparazzi do to this day.

 Perhaps you can recognise several of these roles within your own work.
-Art can be an escape from reality, art can be used as a chronicle of the times, art can be something we all can relate to, it can be a catalyst for change, art can be instinctive, it can feed our culture, it can reflect nature, it can soothe the soul.
+Art can be an escape from reality, used as a chronicle of the times, or be something we all can relate to.
+It can be a catalyst for change, be instinctive, feed our culture, reflect nature, soothe the soul.
 It can be an absolute indulgence and luxury, it can be anything you want it to be.
 The role of an artist is as mercurial as the artists inspiration and ideas, it changes constantly, evolving as the years churn by and adapting with the same frenetic pace as society.